googleads/googleads-ima-roku-dai/README.md

   Roku device for testing

 ### Installation Instructions
-The Sample Video Player is intended to be used with the [Roku Quickstart guide](https://developers.google.com/interactive-media-ads/docs/sdks/roku/quickstart).<br />
+The Sample Video Player is intended to be used with the [Roku Quickstart guide](https://developers.google.com/interactive-media-ads/docs/sdks/roku/quickstart).
-To run the Basic Example, follow the instructions in the Basic Example Makefile.

 ### More Info
 For more information, see the documentation at https://developers.google.com/interactive-media-ads/docs/sdks/roku/.